Anticipate Financial Issues to Improve Divorce Settlements

 - How do you value and compare disparate assets?

-- How can you represent your or critique your spouse’s income and expenses defensibly when finances remain comingled until after settlement?
+- How can you represent your income and expenses defensibly when current finances are comingled?

 - What tracing scheme best determines how much separate rights you have to each financial asset?

-- How can you best determine and use factors like asset value, growth, liquidity, and risk to propose a settlement that your spouse will accept while best meeting your financial settlement goals?
+- How can you best determine and trade-off factors like asset value, growth, liquidity, and risk?

 - Can you afford and do you want the marital home?